 Major cities and communities in Dane County

-- Middleton — Western Dane County suburb (~22,000) bordering Madison.
-Middleton is one of Wisconsin's most consistently highly rated communities for quality of life and has a stable, long-term residential population with reliable address histories.
+Middleton (est. pop.
+22,000 — U.S. Census Bureau, 2023 ACS) is a western Dane County suburb bordering Madison.
+Middleton is consistently rated among Wisconsin's most livable communities and has a stable, long-term residential population with reliable address histories.
 Many current Middleton residents have prior Madison addresses from before moving west.
+Address histories in Middleton are among the most reliable in the Dane County metro.

-- Sun Prairie — Northeastern Dane County city (~35,000) that has been one of Wisconsin's fastest-growing cities.
-Sun Prairie's newer residential development means address histories in some subdivisions may not yet be fully populated in older aggregated databases.
+Sun Prairie (est. pop.
+35,000 — U.S. Census Bureau, 2023 ACS) is a northeastern Dane County city that has been one of Wisconsin's fastest-growing communities.
+Sun Prairie's newer residential development means some subdivision addresses may not yet be fully indexed in older aggregated databases.
 Its distance from the UW campus produces more stable address histories than the campus-adjacent Madison neighborhoods.

-- Verona — Western Dane County city (~14,000) known as the home of Epic Systems, Wisconsin's largest private employer.
-Epic's large workforce of healthcare software employees tends toward younger professionals on relatively stable employment tracks — address histories in Verona are generally reliable for 3–5 year windows given Epic's retention patterns.
+Verona (est. pop.
+14,000 — U.S. Census Bureau, 2023 ACS) is western Dane County and home to Epic Systems, Wisconsin's largest private employer.
+Epic's large healthcare software workforce tends toward younger professionals on relatively stable employment tracks.
+Address histories in Verona are generally reliable for three to five year windows given Epic's retention patterns.

 Common search scenarios